Managing content sets

 For details about roles, see Managing roles.

-- Go to Permissions > Content Sets and click New Content Set.
+- From the Main menu, go to Administration > Permissions > Content Sets and click New Content Set.

 - Specify a configuration Name and Description, and click Save.